-Grupo de Operações Especiais (GOE) is a Portuguese police tactical unit primarily formed for executing counter-terrorism tasks.
-Their job is to perform high-risk tasks.
-The Grupo de Operações Especiais, in fact, means Special Operations Group in Spanish.
-GOE is a police tactical unit of Portugal’s PSP (Public Security Police).
+The Grupo de Operações Especiais (GOE), or Special Operations Group, is a Portuguese police tactical unit primarily established for counter-terrorism operations.
+The GOE is tasked with performing high-risk missions and is a unit of the PSP (Public Security Police).
 The unit’s origins can be traced back to 1982 when it was established as one of the first civilian counter-terrorism forces in the world.

-In 1978, the foundation for the Grupo de Operações Especiais (GOE) was laid with the acquisition of Quinta das Águas Livres was acquired.
-After that, the construction works of the infrastructures began.
-It was necessary to organize the instruction activities and accommodate the distinct elements that would form a future operational group.
-After the first plans were created, some elements of the 22nd Special Air Service Regiment (SAS) came to further GOE headquarters to train and start forming a police group to conduct counter-terrorism missions.
+In 1978, the foundation for the Grupo de Operações Especiais (GOE) was laid with the acquisition of Quinta das Águas Livres.
+Construction of the unit’s infrastructure began after that.
+The necessary arrangements were made to organize instruction activities and accommodate the various elements that would compose the future operational group.
+To further develop the unit, elements from the 22nd Special Air Service Regiment (SAS) were brought in to train and form a police group capable of conducting counter-terrorism missions.

-The first COE – Curso de Operações Especiais (Special Operations Course) began on March 29, 1982.
-It ended on November 18, 1982, and with that, the GOE was considered to be totally operational and with an intervention capability since the end of 1982, although it was formally created in 1979.
+The first Curso de Operações Especiais (Special Operations Course) began on March 29, 1982, and ended on November 18, 1982.
+By the end of that year, the GOE was considered fully operational and capable of conducting interventions.
+However, the unit was officially created in 1979.